nlohmann/std_json/proposal.md

 basic_json(array_type);
 ```

-Constructs a JSON object of the respective type, initialized with the
+Constructs a JSON value of the respective type, initialized with the
-specified value.
+specified data.

 ```cpp
 // construction using initializer list basic_json(std::initializer_list<basic_json>);
 ```

-Constructs a JSON object containing the values from the specified initializer
+Constructs a JSON value containing the data from the specified initializer
 list.
-The resulting type of the JSON object is `value_t::object`.
+The resulting type of the JSON value is `value_t::object`.

 ```cpp
 // array construction with specified number of elements